cs396-web-dev/spring2021/pages/_assignments/lab02.md

 > <img class="gif-right" src="https://media.giphy.com/media/vxqMEsPFonjLaG3EwT/giphy.gif" /> Configuring your laptop and getting all of the pieces to work together can be frustrating and time consuming.
 We're here to help, and want to ensure that everyone is successful.
 This lab is not meant to be evaluative -- it's meant to help you get familiar with a tool that is widely used in industry (especially in early-stage startups).
 If there's anything that you don't understand, we can explain it to you and/or point you towards more resources.

 ## II.
 Your Tasks
-1. Set Up MongoDB
-2. Create a brand new private repo on GitHub
-3. Publish your website to Heroku

 {:#step1}
 ### A. Set Up MongoDB